-In preparing pro forma Financial Statements and Early Close Prime returns, Agencies must:
+In preparing pro forma Financial Statements and Early Close Prime returns, Agencies must under TD19-02 clause 2C:

-- i.
-Complete (as required) revaluations of material non-financial assets.
-This should include preparation of non-financial asset valuations, recording of valuations in general ledgers, and preparation of associated disclosures.
+- Complete (as required) revaluations of material non-financial assets.
+This should include preparation of non-financial asset valuations, recording of valuations in general ledgers, and preparation of related disclosures.
 Treasury has issued separate guidance on the process for valuing non-current physical assets in TC21-11 Timetable for Agency Asset Valuations.
 However, valuations should be ready for the early close audit, including management review.
 Refer to Appendix A of this TPG for additional guidance. - ii.
 Document the fair value assessment of non-financial assets.
-Agencies should follow the guidelines in Appendix A to ensure all final valuations (including methodologies, assumptions including whether any impairment indicators are present and external valuations) are provided to the Audit Office for their review. - iii.
+Agencies should follow the guidelines in Appendix A to ensure all final valuations (including methodologies, assumptions including whether any impairment indicators are present and external valuations) are provided to the Audit Office for their review.
+If the fair value assessment results in material movements, both Prime and the general ledger should be updated for early close 31 March financial statements. - iii.
 Update employee annual leave provisions.
 Reconciliation and calculation of annual leave provisions must be completed and provided to the Audit Office.
-The balances calculated for the Early Close 31 March financial statements must be rolled forward with adjustments for monthly accruals and actual payments as part of the 30 June financial statements. - iv.
-Agree and confirm inter and intra (cluster) Agency transactions and balances.
+The balances calculated for the Early Close 31 March financial statements must be rolled forward with adjustments for monthly accruals and actual payments as part of the 30 June financial statements.

+- iv.
+Agree and confirm inter and intra (portfolio) Agency transactions and balances.
 The Agency providing the service should take the lead in agreeing each transaction and balance.
 Generally, the threshold is \$5 million.
-However, there are some PLUGS whereby due to the nature and/or volume of transactions a lower materiality may apply for particular ICP mismatches.
+However, there are some PLUGS (for example, ASOSPLUG019 Personnel Services Expense/Revenue) whereby due to the nature and/or volume of transactions a lower materiality may apply for particular ICP mismatches.
 Agencies must support counterparties seeking to verify their counterparty balances.
-Agencies must: - put in place processes for the agreement of inter and intra (cluster) Agency transactions and balances - ensure they have supporting work papers to evidence how the Agency has broken down inter and intra (cluster) Agency assets, liabilities, revenues, and expenses, and - provide the supporting work papers to Treasury and the Audit Office for review as part of Early Close. - v.
+Agencies must: - put in place processes to agree inter and intra (portfolio) Agency transactions and balances - ensure they have supporting work papers to evidence how the Agency has broken down inter and intra (portfolio) Agency assets, liabilities, revenues, and expenses, and - provide the supporting work papers to Treasury and the Audit Office for review as part of Early Close. - v.
 Document all significant management judgements and assumptions made when estimating transactions and balances, including one-off transactions and provide to the Audit Office, together with all relevant supporting documentation.
-Where transactions and balances involve significant management judgements and assumptions, Agencies must document in accounting issue resolution papers (Appendix D) those judgements and assumptions.
-Significant management judgements and assumptions are those that: - have a significant impact on the amounts and information recognised in the financial statements and notes, and - are particularly judgemental, involve multiple assumptions and/or involve estimation uncertainty (e.g., the estimates are highly sensitive to changes in the assumptions).
+Where transactions and balances involve significant management judgements and assumptions, Agencies must document in accounting position paper(s) (Appendix D) those judgements and assumptions.
+Significant management judgements are those that: - have a significant impact on the amounts and information recognised in the financial statements and notes, and - are particularly judgemental, involve multiple assumptions and/or involve estimation uncertainty (e.g., the estimates are highly sensitive to changes in the assumptions).

-The accounting issue resolution papers must:
+The accounting position paper(s) must:

-- summarise the accounting issue, set out management's evaluation of the issue, its conclusion and if the NSW Treasury Accounting Policy Team supports the accounting position where they have been consulted - be concise, ideally no longer than three pages in length, and - made available for review and assessment by Treasury and the Audit Office as part of Early Close.
+- summarise the accounting issue, set out management's evaluation of the issue, its conclusion and if the NSW Treasury Accounting Policy and Advisory Team supports the accounting position where they have been consulted - be concise, ideally no longer than three pages in length - be provided for review and assessment by the Audit Office as part of Early Close, and - be available to NSW Treasury Accounting Policy and Advisory Team where the transaction is material or significant to the Total State Sector Accounts (TSSA).
+If in doubt, please discuss with the Accounting Policy and Advisory Team.